can charcoal ashes make my dog sick?

 Fortunately for both the dog and me, the old Beagle mix was still (barely) breathing when he arrived at my tiny veterinary clinic.
 A quick exam and X-ray confirmed my suspicion: he had an intestinal blockage, most likely from eating a pound of ashes.
 After a two-and-a-half hour surgery, removal of about three feet of intestines and a few days of recuperation, he was back on his feet.

 Ash eating is uncommon in pets.
 When it happens, it’s either no big deal or a very big deal.
 Keep all ashes covered and out of licking range for dogs and cats.
 If your pet eats an appreciable amount, even a couple of ounces, take him to your veterinarian immediately.
-Prompt attention could prevent life-threatening obstruction and costly surgery.
+Prompt attention could prevent life-threatening obstruction and costly surgery, even if it is covered by pet insurance.
 Otherwise, happy grilling and keep a close eye on those canines!